Deep Ordinal Regression using Optimal Transport Loss and Unimodal Output Probabilities: Introduction

-Another potential source of sub-optimality of POM (and of several recently-proposed approaches for deep ordinal regression) is the reasonable requirement that a probabilistic model for ordinal regression will output unimodal probabilities (i.e., that when moving in either direction from the most probable class, the probabilities predicted by the model will decay in a monotonic fashion.
-Despite being a natural requirement, it is unfortunately not always fulfilled.
-While this was identified by several recent works for deep ordinal regression, unimodality is often encouraged via soft targets.
-In section~\ref{sec:related}, we will argue that this is a sub-optimal means to achieve unimodality.
+Another potential source of sub-optimality of POM (and of several recently-proposed approaches for deep ordinal regression) is the often-reasonable requirement that a probabilistic model for ordinal regression will output unimodal probabilities (i.e., that when moving in either direction from the most probable class, the probabilities predicted by the model will decay in a monotonic fashion.
+Although there are domains in which unimodality is not necessarily a desirable property, such as in movie rankings (where people may have either positive or negative definitive opinions about a particular movie), in many other real world domains it is a natural requirement, for example when predicting age of a person or a grade of a tumor, as it may be counter-intuitive to trust a model prediction which says that a predicted tumor grade is either 1 or 4, but not 2 or 3.
+However, despite often being a desired characteristic, unimodality is unfortunately not always fulfilled.
+While this was identified by several recent works for deep ordinal regression, unimodality is often encouraged (but not enforced) via soft targets.
+In the next section, we will argue that this is a sub-optimal means to achieve unimodality.
 To the contrary, we propose a novel mechanism to enforce unimodality of the output distribution, implemented via architectural design, and demonstrate that it does not hurt the level of performance.

-Experimentally, we analyze the contribution of the optimal transport objective and our proposed unimodality mechanism to the performance of the model, and provide results on three real world vision benchmarks which demonstrate that our proposed approach performs on par with several recently proposed approaches for deep ordinal regression, while having a unimodality guarantee.
-In addition, we demonstrate that the output probabilities correspond to the level of uncertainty of the model in its predictions.
+Experimentally, we analyze the contribution of the optimal transport objective and our proposed unimodality mechanism to the performance of the model, and provide results on eight real world image benchmark datasets which demonstrate that our proposed approach consistently performs on par with and often better than several recently proposed approaches for deep ordinal regression, while having a unimodality guarantee.
+In addition, we demonstrate that the predictions made by our proposed approach tend to be consistently less overconfident than those of the competing methods, manifested in greater uncertainty in cases of wrong predictions.